3D Instruction Ambiguity Detection: Introduction

 This tendency toward blind guessing reflects a longstanding bias in embodied AI research: an emphasis on the correctness of instruction execution while overlooking the executability of the instruction itself.
 Recent studies have begun to address linguistic ambiguities arising in human–agent interaction, proposing two broad classes of resolution strategies.
 The first is \textit{passive resolution}, which makes a \enquote{best guess} under uncertainty: the agent either infers the most plausible target from contextual priors~\cite{LMCR_cite, MMC-GAN_cite} or executes a tentative action and relies on human feedback for correction~\cite{FindThis_cite, ZIPON_cite}.
 The second is \textit{active clarification}~\cite{KnowNo_cite, CoIN_cite}, where the agent proactively queries the user when recognizing low confidence or uncertain actions.
 However, both paradigms base ambiguity judgments on the model’s \textit{internal subjective state}.
 As a result, a model may express high confidence in an objectively ambiguous instruction yet hesitate over a clear one.
 Consequently, the agent lacks the foundational ability to first ask: \textit{``Is this instruction objectively ambiguous given this specific 3D environment?''}

-To systematically address this fundamental safety problem, we are the first to formally define the new task of \textbf{Open-Vocabulary 3D Instruction Ambiguity Detection}.
-The task requires a model to take a 3D scene and an open-vocabulary natural language instruction as input, and to determine whether the instruction is ambiguous.
+To systematically address this fundamental safety problem, we are the first to formally define the new task of \textbf{3D Instruction Ambiguity Detection}.
+The task requires a model to take a 3D scene and an natural language instruction as input, and to determine whether the instruction is ambiguous.
 To facilitate systematic research on this new task, we construct \textbf{Ambi3D}, the large-scale benchmark featuring a meticulously human-annotated set of instructions that capture complex referential and execution ambiguities grounded in real-world scenes.
-However, our analysis reveals a surprising limitation in existing methods: state-of-the-art 3D LLMs struggle to reliably determine if an instruction is ambiguous.
+However, our analysis reveals a surprising limitation in existing methods: state-of-the-art 3D LLMs and Video LLMs struggle to reliably determine whether an instruction is ambiguous.
 To overcome this limitation, we propose \textbf{Ambi}guity \textbf{Ver}ifier (AmbiVer), a two-stage framework that decouples scene perception from logical reasoning.
 Its perception stage converts the raw scene and instruction into a set of structured evidence.
 The reasoning stage then passes this evidence to a zero-shot VLM for logical adjudication.
+Ultimately, AmbiVer establishes a new state-of-the-art on the Ambi3D benchmark, delivering superior detection capabilities with remarkable efficiency.

-In summary, our contributions are as follows: \begin{itemize} \item We define and formalize the critical safety task of Open-Vocabulary 3D Instruction Ambiguity Detection. \item We build \textbf{Ambi3D}, a large-scale benchmark for this task, featuring $\sim$22k human-annotated instructions grounded in over 700 diverse real-world 3D scenes. \item We propose \textbf{AmbiVer}, a novel two-stage framework that decouples perception from logical reasoning, leveraging a VLM for zero-shot, evidence-based adjudication. \end{itemize}
+In summary, our contributions are as follows: \begin{itemize} \item We define and formalize the critical safety task of 3D Instruction Ambiguity Detection. \item We build \textbf{Ambi3D}, a large-scale benchmark for this task, featuring $\sim$22k human-annotated instructions grounded in over 700 diverse real-world 3D scenes. \item We propose \textbf{AmbiVer}, a novel two-stage framework that decouples perception from logical reasoning, leveraging a VLM for zero-shot, evidence-based adjudication. \end{itemize}